ds-102/fa23/syllabus.md

 ## Waitlist

 If you are on the waitlist, you should complete and submit all assignments as if enrolled: we will not offer any makeup assignments for waitlisted students.

+For all other enrollment related issues, please reach out to the Data Science advisors, as instructors and staff do not manage enrollment.

 ## We Want You to Succeed